emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 def y2 = slopeInterceptLine(2, -1)
 ```

-Notice how when defining "slopeInterceptLine", you can pass its formal parameters -- along with a special "`_`"
+Notice how when defining "slopeInterceptLine", you can pass its formal parameters -- along with a special "`_`{:.language-scala .highlight}"
 identifier -- to what looks like an invocation of "y".
 It is not, of course, an invocation; it's special Scala
-syntax that allows you to concisely define functions via partial function application. "`_`" is part of that special
+syntax that allows you to concisely define functions via partial function application. "`_`{:.language-scala .highlight}" is part of that special
 syntax.

 Once defined, we can then call our new functions on some values: